njlr/rs-core-lib/prion/core.md

 * `constexpr bool ascii_isalpha_w(char c) noexcept`
 * `constexpr bool ascii_ispunct_w(char c) noexcept`

-These behave the same as the corresodning functions without the `"_w"` suffix, except that the underscore character is counted as a letter instead of a punctuation mark.
+These behave the same as the corresponding functions without the `"_w"` suffix, except that the underscore character is counted as a letter instead of a punctuation mark.
 (The suffix is intended to suggest the `"\w"` regex element, which does much the same thing.)

 * `constexpr char ascii_tolower(char c) noexcept`
 * `constexpr char ascii_toupper(char c) noexcept`